stridecolossus/JOVE/docs/blog/part-5-terrain/particle-system.md

 }
 ```

-Note that the reference to the `particles` collection is now mutable and is over-written when particles are expired or culled.
+Note that the reference to the `particles` collection is now mutable and is over-written when destroyed particles are culled.

 ### Integration